Knapptr/dotfile-manager/readme.md

 ## A VERY simple backup utility

 ### How it works:
-Dotfile Backup reads ~/.dotfilebackup.config and copies each path stored to ~/dotfiles.
-The previous (overwritten) configs will be saved in ~/dotfilemgmt/prev
+Dotfile Backup reads ~/.dotfilebackup.config and copies file listed to ~/dotfilemgmt/current The previous (overwritten) configs will be saved in ~/dotfilemgmt/prev

 ### Config format